WH official: US, China in ‘final weeks’ of trade talks

 - Wall Street's new dress code raises question: What to wear?
 VIEW

-“We are going to have an enforceable agreement, or the president won’t agree,” Lighthizer says.
+“We are going to have an enforceable agreement, or the president won’t agree to the agreement,” Lighthizer said.

+There have been conflicting signals from the administration about progress in the negotiations.
+President Trump said Friday he was confident that U.S. could reach a deal with China, which would presumably remove all or most of the tariffs on $250 billion of Chinese imports that the Trump administration imposed last year.
+China retaliated by slapping duties on about $110 billion of U.S. goods.

+But Trump also said Friday, “If this isn’t a great deal, I won’t make a deal.”